UPDATE: The position is filled.

-We are hiring!
-Our lab is looking for a full-time research assistant to start this summer.
+We are looking for a full-time research assistant to start this summer.
 The position involves collecting and analyzing behavioral and neuroimaging data.
 Previous experience doing this is not necessary; it is more important that you are conscientious, well-organized, self-motivated, and able to work independently.
-As the lab is still relatively small there will be even more opportunity to be involved with the research than in a larger lab.
-Please see below for more details.
+And also have fun.
+We have a great team and are looking forward to expanding!

 COGNITIVE NEUROSCIENCE RESEARCH ASSISTANT POSITION